NikolaTesla13/JumpingSquare/README.md

-# OpenGL starte project
+# Jumping Square
-This is a sample C++ OpenGL project with everything setup and ready to go!
-Just run `build` and your game is running!
+This is a game made from scratch in C++ and OpenGL with no game engine for the Extra Credits Game Jam 2020.
-It includes a demo with Textures.

-# Credits
-The openGL logo is made by [The Cherno](https://www.youtube.com/user/TheChernoProject)